2018 Brazilian general election: Electoral system

 Voting in Brazil is allowed for citizens over 16 years of age and mandatory for those between 18 and 70 years of age.
 Those who do not vote in an election and do not later present an acceptable justification (such as being away from their voting location at the time) must pay a fine of 3.51 BRL (equivalent to 0.90 USD in October 2018).
 Brazilian citizens residing abroad only vote for president.

 Presidential elections

 The President and the Vice President of Brazil are elected using the two-round system.
 Citizens may field their candidacies for the presidency, and participate in the general elections, which are held on the first Sunday in October (in this instance, 7 October 2018).
-Candidates reciving more than 50% of the overall vote are declared elected.
+Candidates receiving more than 50% of the overall vote are declared elected.
 If the 50% threshold is not met by any candidate, a second round of voting is held on the last Sunday in October (in this instance, 28 October 2018).
 In the second round, only the two most-voted candidates from the first round may participate.
 The winner of the second round is elected President of Brazil.
 Candidates for President run for office jointly with a candidate for Vice-President, and the Vice-President is elected as a consequence of the election of the President.